 An Iron-Packed Diet: If you think that your hair loss is in relation to your hair diet, it’s time to switch things up.
 Without giving your body the proper nutrients to function, you can’t expect to have long and healthy hair as a result.
 A clean, iron-packed diet is the best way to go to determine any results.
 Try eating leafy greens as many times throughout the day, as well as avocado, fish, nuts, and legumes.

 Scalp Massages: This may sound way too easy, but hear us out!
-Scalp massages don’t only feel amazing, they can also be very beneficial to the overall health of your hair.
+Scalp massages don’t only feel amazing, they can also be very beneficial to the overall hair wellness.
 Massages can help increase blood flow to the hair follicles, thus encouraging the follicles to receive more nutrients and oxygen.
 This increase in nutrients and oxygen can lead to hair growth at zero cost.
-Apply pressure onto the scalp with your fingertips and massage in a circular motion for the best results.
+Apply pressure onto the scalp with your fingertips or a handheld scalp massager and massage in a circular motion for the best results.
+For optimal results, apply a scalp detoxifying serum and massage it in before you wash your hair.

 Scrubs, Serums, and Other Hair Treatments: You can never go wrong with the right products as part of your routine.
 Exfoliation is a great way to help stimulate growth and incorporating a scalp scrub or scalp detoxifier gets rid of any dead skin cells and makes room for nutrients.
 The key to healthy hair starts with a well-hydrated scalp, so you’ll want to keep it as nourished as possible.
-Our GRO Hair Serum is also a great product for hair loss because it extends the hair’s growth phase while strengthening the roots.
+Our GRO Hair Serum is also a great product for hair loss because it extends the hair’s growth phase encouraging natural hair growth.
 Keeping the scalp moisturized with essential oils is never a bad idea either.
 Try an oil-based treatment one to two times a week and see how your scalp reacts to it.